 - They will ensure that an annual third-party social responsibility audit will be carried out, the results of which will be provided to us.

-- Also varied the terms and conditions with our UK and European suppliers who source New Goods from overseas to include adherence to our Anti-Slavery Policy, a requirement for an audit and a statement on what they are doing to ensure there is no modern slavery or human trafficking in their supply chain;
+- The terms and conditions with our UK and European suppliers who source New Goods from overseas include a section on Modern Slavery and reference to our Anti-Slavery Policy.
+These agreements also ask for the supplier to provide us with a statement confirming that they have complied with our policy and to set out what steps they have taken to assure themselves that there is no modern slavery in their supply chain.

 - We write to our UK and European suppliers of New Goods annually to ask them for their statements.

 - We ask our Agents to provide us with the audits in respect of all the factories where they source goods on our behalf.